UK 300: top charity and not-for-profit employers

 …as voted for by students and graduates

-The Guardian UK 300 is the largest and most comprehensive annual survey of student opinion on graduate careers and employers.
-The survey determines not only the most popular 300 graduate employers in the UK overall, but also the most popular graduate employers in a range of career sectors, including charity and not-for-profit.
+The UK 300 features the largest and most comprehensive annual survey of student opinion on graduate careers, employers and their own job hunts.
+The survey determines not only the most popular 300 graduate employers in the UK overall, but also the most popular graduate employers in a range of career sectors, including the charity and not-for-profit sectors.

 More help from TARGETjobs